Ficinia nodosa: Uses

 Research has shown that F. nodosa could be utilised in biofiltration systems such as constructed wetlands to remove heavy metals, phosphorus and nitrogen concentrations in storm water runoff, particularly in saline environments, where F. nodosa occurs natively.
 Due to the plant’s ability to grow well in salt-water conditions, along with nodosa’s ability to collect large amounts of nitrogen in its shoots, the plant makes an excellent candidate for constructed floating wetlands in native regions.
 If grown alongside Phragmites australis, Sarcocornia quinqueflora, and Baumea juncea, the shoots and roots of the plant could be harvested to reduce nitrogen and phosphorus concentrations.
 F. nodosa is particularly effective for nitrogen removal due to its ability to sustain a constant level of nitrogen removal for salt concentrations below 10.4 mS cm^{-1}.

-The Māori people utilised several native sedges and similar plants, including F. nodosa, to thatch the roofs of whare (traditional buildings).
+The Māori people utilised several native sedges and similar plants, including F. nodosa, to thatch the roofs of Wharenuis.

 F. nodosa is commonly recommended as a sand binder or as a mixed landscape feature around bodies of water such as filtration beds and ponds in the native regions of Victoria, and South Australia.
 Furthermore, F. nodosa is often found to control sand movement in dune slacks due to its binding abilities, and therefore, is often used in dune restoration projects within its native range.